microsoft/LightGBM/R-package/README.md

 The `build_r.R` script builds the package in a temporary directory called `lightgbm_r`.
 It will destroy and recreate that directory each time you run the script.
 That script supports the following command-line options:

 - `--no-build-vignettes`: Skip building vignettes.
-- `-j[jobs]`: number of threads to use when compiling LightGBM.
+- `-j[jobs]`: Number of threads to use when compiling LightGBM.
 E.g., `-j4` will try to compile 4 objects at a time.
     - by default, this script uses single-thread compilation
     - for best results, set `-j` to the number of physical CPUs
 - `--skip-install`: Build the package tarball, but do not install it.